 The State of Infrastructure and Engagement Survey is Australia’s longest running study into how community engagement, social risk and social license influence delivery of Australia’s major projects, according to professionals in the sector.
+In 2025-2026, the study will be delivered in Aotearoa New Zealand for the first time, supported by Infrastructure New Zealand.

-Now in its sixth year, the State of Infrastructure and Engagement clearly demonstrates how important community and stakeholder concerns are to on-time, on-budget project delivery.
+Now in its eighth year, the State of Infrastructure and Engagement clearly demonstrates how important community and stakeholder concerns are to on-time, on-budget project delivery.
 More importantly, the study shows how engagement, risk management and attention to building trust in relationships with communities delivers benefits.

 “Community and stakeholder pressure continues to be a real issue for infrastructure delivery.
 Our data over five consecutive years shows that industry professionals rate ‘stakeholder and community pressure’ as one of the top three most influential factors contributing to project delays,” said I2S Director, Professor Sara Bice.

-About the 6th Annual State of Infrastructure & Engagement Survey
+About the 8th Annual State of Infrastructure & Engagement Survey

 Year on year, infrastructure professionals tell us that stakeholder engagement is one of the most critical factors influencing project outcomes.
 The State of Infrastructure & Engagement provides an important, annual opportunity to check in with the sector about the key engagement and social issues that effect Australia’s infrastructure pipeline and delivery.